Ice hockey in Calgary: Resurgence

 The Flames finally emerged from their post-season drought in 2003–04.
 Led by coach/GM Darryl Sutter, superstar forward Jarome Iginla and the emerging goaltending star Miikka Kiprusoff, the Flames shocked the ice hockey world by becoming the first team to defeat three division winners en route to the Stanley Cup Finals.
 The defeats of the Vancouver Canucks, Detroit Red Wings and San Jose Sharks turned the Cinderella Flames into national heroes, while the parties on the Red Mile became international news.
 The Flames fell in the finals to the Tampa Bay Lightning in a hard-fought seven game series; however, the result was not without controversy due to a Martin Gelinas goal late in the third period of game 6.
 The puck was seen in replay to cross the goal line before being kicked back out by Lightning goaltender Nikolai Khabibulin.
-The play - which if reviewed would have broken the tie in Calgary's favour, in a game Tampa would later win in overtime to fend off elimination - was not immediately reviewed.
+The play, which if reviewed may have broken the tie in Calgary's favour, in a game Tampa would later win in overtime to fend off elimination, was not immediately reviewed.

 The Flames followed up that season by winning their sixth division championship in 2005–06, but were beaten in the first round of the playoffs by the Mighty Ducks of Anaheim.